GetDKAN/fme_dkan_apis_workflows/docs/01-preparing_the_environment.md

 ## Configure the PythonModuleInstaller transformer

-This transformer gives people the possibility to install a third party python library (as pydkan) while running a workflow so it's available within fme workbench's python.
+This transformer gives people the possibility to install a third party python library (such as [pydkan](https://github.com/NuCivic/pydkan)) while running a workflow so that it's available within FME Workbench's python.

 + Go to **Transformers/Add Transformer** (or type `/`)